I’ve enjoyed the opportunity to talk with a number of fascinating people about my writing.

 Jodie Books — Interview with Devra Lehmann

-I was born in New York City; grew up partly there and partly in Dallas, Texas; and now live in Ra’anana, Israel, a town just north of Tel Aviv, where I run an after-school language arts program for native English speakers in first through twelfth grades.
+I was born in New York City; grew up partly there and partly in Dallas, Texas; and now live in Ra’anana, Israel, a town just north of Tel Aviv, where for two decades I ran an after-school language arts program for native English speakers in first through twelfth grades.
 I have fond memories of my own education.
 I especially loved my undergraduate years at Yale, where I majored in French.
 Eventually I also earned a master’s in English from Georgetown and a doctorate in education from Teachers College, Columbia University.
 Along the way I completed graduate-level but non-degree work in Jewish studies.